hyperledger/fabric/docs/source/developapps/transactioncontext.md

 blockchain and the modifiable world state, to retrieving the transaction-submitting application's digital identity.

-A transaction context is created when a smart contract is instantiated, and made available to every subsequent transaction invocation.
+A transaction context is created when a smart contract is deployed to a channel and made available to every subsequent transaction invocation.
 A transaction context helps smart contract developers write programs that are powerful, efficient and easy to reason about.